Frank Fools Crow: "Go to Wounded Knee ... "

-The night that the occupation took place, the leaders of AIM met with the traditional Oglala elders and leaders.
+On the evening leading up to the occupation, the leaders of AIM met with the traditional Oglala elders and leaders to discuss what to do next.

 As senior elder, Fools Crow spoke to the young leaders in his native Lakota language (he never spoke English in public) and said to them, "Go ahead and do it, go to Wounded Knee.
 You can't get in the BIA office and the tribal office, so take your brothers from the American Indian Movement and go to Wounded Knee and make your stand there."

 On the list of demands presented to the Justice Department, Fools Crow was listed along with other chiefs and medicine men as supporters of the movement.
 After the occupiers declared themselves to be the "Independent Oglala Nation", Fools Crow traveled with Matthew King, his interpreter, and Russell Means to the United Nations to make a speech.
 Though no official transcript of this speech remains, there is no doubt to its significance.

 The occupation lasted for 71 days, until an agreement was reached between federal officials and a Lakota delegation, which included Fools Crow.
 Hank Adams, the personal representative of the President, arrived with an agreement to the proposal that the chiefs had sent to the White House on May 3.
 Adams met Fools Crow and a hundred others near a fence around the property.
-Adams handed a letter through a barbed–wire fence to Fools Crow, who was wearing the traditional attire of buckskin and a headdress.
+Adams handed a letter through a barbed-wire fence to Fools Crow, who was wearing the traditional attire of buckskin and a headdress.
 The letter appealed for the occupation of the village to come to an end.
 Fools Crow and the other leaders accepted the proposal, which stated that the White House would send representatives to Pine Ridge to discuss a treaty in the third week of May and would "get tough" on Dick Wilson, the unscrupulous chairman of the reservation.
 Fools Crow and the other chiefs delivered the letter to the AIM leaders and told them that he believed that it was time to end it.